blaze-sanecki/owlbear-landofeem-sheet/README.md

 ---
 # Land of Eem - Character Sheet

-This is an unofficial fan-made sheet created with the official blessing of the Land of Eem creators.
+This is an unofficial fan-made sheet created with permission of the Land of Eem authors.

 **Feautures**
 - Custom design matching the Land of Eem official character sheet aesthetic
 - Interactive rolls with advantage/disadvantage support
 - Auto-Recalculation of abilities and stats when changing related attributes
-- Optional modifier validation (total modifier clamped to -3 and +3)
+- Optional modifier validation (keeps total modifier between -3 and +3)
+- Save slots for multiple characters
+- Easy backups with import/export to .json file

 **Rolls**

 **Advantage/Disadvantage**

-**Multiple Characters**

 **Support**